-If you are thinking about taking up Cyclo-Cross we have good news.
-Most of your kit is pretty transferable.
-Aside from the bike you don’t really need any specific kit to go cyclo cross riding.
+There’s still time to dabble in some cyclo-cross fun this season.
+If you are thinking about getting yourself a little dirty, then we have good news.
+Most of your road or mountain bike kit is pretty transferable.
+Aside from the bike itself, you don’t really need to buy much, if any, specific kit to go cyclo-cross riding.

-One of the major differences in kit between road riding and cyclo cross is your choice of cyclo cross shoes and pedals.
-If you are brand new to cyclo cross then it is probably worth opting for flat pedals and a pair of old trainers (although beware this may be slippy) as you familiarise yourself with the new style of riding – be prepared for a lot of mud, tricky technical sections and an abundance of dismounts.
+One of the major differences in kit between road riding and cyclo-cross is your choice of shoes and pedals.
+If you are brand new to the discipline, then it is probably worth opting for flat pedals and a pair of old trainers (although this may be slippy) as you familiarise yourself with the new style of riding.
+Cyclo-cross is challenging, so be prepared for a lot of mud, technical sections and an abundance of dismounts.

-As you become more confident and competitive you will probably want to clip in.
-It is best to leave your road pedals where they are and opt for a mountain bike pedal.
-They are double sided making them easier to clip in and they have a higher tolerance for mud which is crucial.
+As you become more confident on the cross tracks, you’ll probably want to try clipping into the pedals.
+It’s best to leave your road pedals and carbon soled road shoes at home, and opt for a mountain bike pedal instead.
+MTB pedals are double sided which makes them a lot easier to clip in, and they have a higher tolerance for mud which is crucial to this messy sport.

 So let’s have a look at a few of the most popular mountain bike SPD pedals for cyclo-cross…